 5. Localize Your Content and Style

 It is important to tailor your content on the website specifically for Chinese customers.
-This goes to say that simply translating your content from English to Chinese will not cut it.
+Simply translating your content from English to Chinese will not cut it.
 Use cultural and social references in your content to keep engagement consistent and current.

 Making it as real as possible for the Chinese reader lends more credibility to the content and consequently, your business.
 Adapting your content to suit your customers is one of the most effective ways of winning new customers and being connected with current consumers.
-For more ways at making sure your website pulls in Chinese customers is to be diverse in your content mediums.
+Another way to ensure that your website attracts Chinese customers is to use different content mediums.
 One of the most significant mediums for Chinese internet users is video content.

-6. Digitalize Your Website to be Responsive and Mobile-Friendly
+6. Digitalize Your Website to be Responsive & Mobile-Friendly

-Smartphones contribute a great deal to the e-commerce landscape in the Chinese market.
-Building a mobile-friendly website for Chinese customers puts your company in the hands of millions every day.
+Smartphones contribute a great deal to the ecommerce landscape in the Chinese market.
+So, building a mobile-friendly website for Chinese customers puts your company in the hands of millions every day.